jht1493/ICM-2020-Code/weeks/01_intro.md

 ```

 Unlike the functions we've seen so far,
-*draw_shapes* is not part of p5js library.
+function draw_shapes is not part of p5js library.
-The function *draw_shapes* and it's definition is written for this exercise.
+function draw_shapes and it's definition is written for this exercise.
 The name is choosen to be descriptive of what it's supposed to do.
 You are encouraged to write functions to break up your code into meaningful units.

-In this sketch function *draw_shapes* is called from the button 'Shapes' defined in the function *setup*:
+In this sketch function draw_shapes is called from the button 'Shapes' defined in the function setup:

 ```
 function setup() {